cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - "upstream" and "downstream" refer to graph relationships
 - "task" is short for "task proxy object"
-- "n=0 window": all tasks the scheduler is currently aware of
+- "n=0 window": tasks the scheduler is currently aware of (the "task pool")
-- "n=M window": all tasks within M edges of the n=0 pool
+- "n=M window": tasks within M edges of the n=0 pool

 ### Background